 Bipolar & Depression Outcomes Research Institute

-Bipolar & Depression Outcomes Research Institute (BDORI) is a nonprofit focused on understanding real-world outcomes for people living with bipolar and related conditions.
-Our current projects use an existing psychoeducation and self-assessment program (Bipolar IN Order) and do not involve experimental medications or changes to anyone’s clinical care.
+Bipolar & Depression Outcomes Research Institute (BDORI) is a nonprofit focused on understanding real world outcomes for people living with bipolar and related conditions.
+Our projects use psychoeducation and self assessment tools, and they do not involve experimental medications or changes to anyone’s clinical care.

 Core participant protections

-Across all BDORI projects, we follow standard research ethics principles:
+Across BDORI projects, we follow standard research ethics principles:

 Privacy and data handling